-There's different types of best outdoor lights, but the best solar lights for outdoors reduce the hassle factor very considerably, as no wires are needed.
+Now, while there's different types of best outdoor lights to consider, the best solar lights for outdoors reduce the hassle factor very considerably, as no wires are needed.
 Although you do ideally need some sunlight during the day, which may be a problem if you live in the UK.

 In T3's best outdoor solar lights guide we've got illumination from many brands, as well as a dedicated guide to the best Philips Hue outdoor lights.
 Prices range from budget to premium, too, so we're confident most gardeners will find something that suits their needs.